oseimishaella385-cell/global-economic-analysis-sql-powerbi/README.md

 **Enhancement 3** - Incorporate an additional affordability measure such as income tax or housing

 **Enhancement 4** - Extend the analysis to city- level data, which would allow for affordability comparisons within countries rather than relying solely on national averages

+**Key takeaway:** The country with the highest salary is not necessarily the country where income provides the strongest relative value.
+This project demonstrates both the usefulness—and the limitations—of combining salary and cost-of-living data when evaluating international affordability.

 ---